ab604/uk-riot-weather/README.md

 Temperature is maximum daytime observation.
 Rainfall is daytime observation.
 For the England Riots I used
 the median England temperature and rainfall as these riots occurred in multiple locations.
-But it was esssentially warm and dry throughout England in that period.
+But it was essentially warm and dry throughout England in that period.

 ![](uk-riot-weather-2024-08-04.png)